bright/new-www/_posts/2017-12-08-coremotion-pedometer-swift.md

 ### CMMotionActivityManager

-If we want to start counting steps it also is good to know about what kind of activity our user do at the moment.
-Here with help comes the `CMMotionActivityManager` class.
-Using an instance of this class we are able to get updates about user activity type.
+If we want to start counting steps, it will be good to know about what kind of activity our user is doing at the moment.
+Here with some help comes the `CMMotionActivityManager` class.
+Using th e instance of this class we are able to get updates about the user activity type.
 In order to do this we should call:

 ```swift
 open func startActivityUpdates(to queue: OperationQueue, withHandler handler: @escaping CoreMotion.CMMotionActivityHandler)
 ```

-and it the result of that we'll be getting updates with `CMMotionActivity` which represents a data for single motion event update.
+and the result of that is getting updates with `CMMotionActivity` which represents  data for a single motion event update.
 This data is a pack of bool values:

 * `stationary: Bool`
 * `walking: Bool`